NapXDD/userManagement/README.md

 In this project, we have login, register, changing avatar feature, etc This project using ReactJS - Vite as a Frontend and NodeJS to interact with MongoDB as Backend

+You can check out my demo <a href="https://user-management-4a7t-e7b7b8g38-napxdd.vercel.app">here</a>
 You can check my Backend <a href="https://github.com/NapXDD/backend_userManagement">here</a>

 For storing image, this project using Cloudinary to store image on cloud